802.11 Core Register Layout

 2

-TSF TX Offset (offset to current TSF when writing the TSF into a beacon template for example)
+TSF TX Offset (offset to current TSF when writing the TSF into a beacon template at tx)

 ucode